balena-io/docs/CONTRIBUTING.md

 > Choose whichever format that suits your need

-Images and screenshots helps the user in better understanding of the docs.
-Before adding a screenshot, make sure to keep the area in focus, without having any identifying information.
-When done, rename the screenshot appropriately.
-If you are clicking screenshots of the entire dashboard then feel free to use the dummy account that has been created for use like in the screenshot below.
+Images and screenshots help the user in better understanding of the docs.
+Before adding a screenshot, make sure to keep the area in focus, text is clearly visible and doesn't have any identifying information.
+Rename the screenshot appropriately and make sure to upload them to the right path.

 ![](./static/img/common/billing/plan_selection.png)

-Do mark the menu options, buttons or tabs with a red box when needed.
+Do mark the menu options, buttons or tabs with a red box as and when needed.

 ![](./static/img/common/billing/current_plan.png)

 Images for the documentation are stored in [static/img](https://github.com/balena-io/docs/tree/master/static/img) directory.
-If these are screenshots of balenaCloud dashboard, then they are stored in the [common](https://github.com/balena-io/docs/tree/master/static/img/common) directory.
-If these images are general to all of the devices or balena, otherwise, add them to the specific device folder.
+Screenshots of the dashboard are commonly stored in the [common](https://github.com/balena-io/docs/tree/master/static/img/common) directory.

 To add an image to the documentation,

 1. Upload/add the image(s) to one of the folder inside the [static/img](https://github.com/balena-io/docs/tree/master/static/img) directory.
 One can also use the GitHub UI to [upload files](https://docs.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository).
 2. Images need to be uploaded in `PNG`, `JPEG`, or `SVG` format to render correctly in markdown.
 3. When added, refer and add them to the relevant documentation page using either the markdown format.